 If equipped, Adaptive Cruise Control (ACC) allows the cruise control set speed and following gap to be selected.
 Read this entire section before using this system.
-The following gap is the following time, or distance, between your vehicle and a vehicle detected directly ahead in your path, moving in the same direction.
+The following gap is the following time between your vehicle and a vehicle detected directly ahead in your path, moving in the same direction.
 If no vehicle is detected in your path, ACC works like regular cruise control.
 ACC uses camera and radar sensors.
-See Radio Frequency Statement $\Rightarrow$ 341.
+See Radio Frequency Statement \$\phi\$ 337.

 If a vehicle is detected in your path, ACC can apply acceleration or limited, moderate braking to maintain the selected following gap.
 To disengage ACC, apply the brake pedal.
 If ACC is controlling your vehicle speed when the Traction Control System (TCS) or StabiliTrak/Electronic Stability Control (ESC) system activates, the ACC may automatically disengage.
-See Traction Control/Electronic Stability Control ⇔ 203.
+See Traction Control/Electronic Stability Control

+□ 204.
 When road conditions allow ACC to be safely used, the ACC can be turned back on.

-Turning off the TCS or StabiliTrak/ESC system disengages ACC.
-ACC will remain disabled until the TCS or StabiliTrak/ESC system is turned on.
+Turning off the TCS or StabiliTrak/ESC system will disengage the cruise control.

 ACC can reduce the need for you to frequently brake and accelerate, especially when used on expressways, freeways, and interstate highways.
 When used on other roads, you may need to take over the control of braking or acceleration more often.
-While ACC is braking, the Antilock Brake System (ABS) may be felt or heard.
-Hearing and feeling the ABS operate is normal.

 ACC has limited braking ability and may not have time to slow the vehicle down enough to avoid a collision with another vehicle you are following.
 This can occur when vehicles suddenly slow or stop ahead, or enter your lane.
 Also see "Alerting the Driver" in this section.

 Complete attention is always required while driving and you should be ready to take action and apply the brakes.
-See Defensive Driving \$ 181.
+See Defensive Driving \$\to\$ 180.

 ACC will not detect or brake for children, pedestrians, animals, or other objects.

 Do not use ACC when: